Why is proofreading still essential?3 min read

 As a rule, the proofreader deals with:

-- correcting misspelt words
+- correcting misspelled words

-- correcting formatting errors
+- correct formatting errors

+Finally, there is the issue, so to speak, of ‘perfection’.
+It is indeed evident that total and absolute perfection does not exist: this is a principle that applies both to computing devices and, a fortiori, to human beings.
 Any person, even the most experienced, can make a mistake.
-The most trivial oversights tend to be typos.
-These may remain unchanged when a text is read and re-read dozens of times.
-And when the proofreader’s brain becomes so accustomed to the same text that it can no longer notice certain errors.
+The most trivial oversights (they tend to be typos) remain unchanged precisely when a text has been read and re-read dozens of times, and when the proofreader’s brain has become so accustomed to the same text that it can no longer notice certain errors.